I turned the frameworks of legendary thinkers into agents that ship outcomes.

 In the late 1970s, Intel was losing the microprocessor war to Motorola.
 Regis McKenna and Intel's sales team devised Operation CRUSH— a systematic competitive positioning methodology that became the blueprint for how technology companies win markets.
-That program also gave birth to Andy Grove's OKR framework, later carried to Google by John Doerr.
-I built the software that made CRUSH deployable.
+That program also gave birth to Andy Grove's OKR framework.

 With Regis McKenna